mapninja/CV/README.md

 The application of various geophysical prospecting methods in non-invasive investigation of archaeological remains.
 Including: Survey design, Resistivity Methods, Magnetic Methods, Ground Penetrating Radar, data fusion and interpretation.

 ### The Yale Map Department GIS Workshop Series, 2005-2014.
 An ongoing workshop series, with the objective of delivering practical skills in GIS data creation, management, analysis and presentation, specifically for research and teaching.
-Workshops are delivered on either ArcGIS, or QGIS, depending on user needs and interests.
+Workshops were delivered on either ArcGIS, or QGIS, depending on user needs and interests.

 ----
 ## Publications